 How to Make Salsa Doña

 There are several methods for making Salsa Doña.
-One includes boiling the jalapeños.
-I’ve never been a huge fan of boiling my veggies, so I opted for the roasting/charring method.
+One includes boiling the jalapeños (see notes for cooking instructions).
+I’ve never been a huge fan of boiling my veggies, so I opted for the roasting/charring method as it yields a rich, almost caramelly flavor that pairs nicely with the heat.
 Begin by lopping the head, the stem, off each pepper.
 Then, using a paring knife or a grapefruit spoon, scrape the insides out, including the seeds, without piercing the pepper.
 By removing the seeds before cooking, we’re helping control the heat of the salsa.

 Then roast the peppers and garlic on a baking sheet under the broiler until charred.
 This process is similar to roasting red peppers over an open gas flame.
 We’re doing the same thing under a broiler.
 Remove the garlic halfway through.
 Due to its smaller size, the garlic will cook faster than the peppers.